Gelelus/Sever_for_angular_project/README.md

 This repository is rewriting crudWithDb in typeScript.

-folder src - TS project
+folder src - TS project.
-folder dist - js compilation of TS project
+folder dist - js compilation of TS project.

 ## Installation